A car is what we call the integration of comfortable boxes on wheels with roadways, fuels, and traffic laws

 Fixing the environment is not just an technological problem, though everyone would prefer it is.
 It is also a political, psychological, sociological, economic system, and spiritual problem.
-But let’s keep it simple.
-How we think about the planet is killing us.
-We think we are separate.
-Humans here, nature over there.
-This goes back to … Read more
+But it’s simpler than that.
+It comes down to how we think.
+Those values so deep you don’t even know they’re there.
+A big one is that we … Read more

 Bugs, dogs, dinosaurs, neighborhoods, cities, countries, civilizations, planets, and, now, human creativity: They live, they die — fast, slow, brutally or gently.
 Generative AIs like ChatGPT, Bard, Claude, and Jasper are bringing plenty of violence and speed to the demise of writing.
 Or perhaps just a way of writing.
 Words, sentences, paragraphs, stories — making … Read more